Roméo L. Boulanger

 After the war, Roméo L. Boulanger worked until his retirement for the Government of Canada.
 First in the Ministry of Veterans Affairs helping veterans establish themselves on agricultural lands, and later in the Ministry of Indian Affairs and Northern Development where he was a Director General from 1957 until 1982 (the year of his retirement).
 In this connection, his territory covered all of Quebec as well as a portion of New Brunswick and Ontario.

-As he was portrayed in a Juno Beach Centre exhibition in 2007, Roméo Boulanger declared:
+As he was portrayed in the Juno Beach Centre exhibition “There and Back” in 2007, Roméo Boulanger declared:

 I enlisted to help France, with my modest efforts, to free herself from her occupiers.
 France, land of our ancestors, could not remain alone and tortured by her invaders.
 Happily, it seems certain that our sacrifices were not in vain.